nefarius/HydraHook/README.md

 ## About

 `HydraHook` consists of a self-contained library (DLL) which exposes a minimalistic API for rendering custom content in foreign processes eliminating the need for in-depth knowledge about Direct3D and API-hooking.
 The most common use-case might be drawing custom overlays on top of your games.
-The framework takes care about pesky tasks like detecting the DirectX version the game was built for and supports runtime-hooking (no special launcher application required).
+The framework takes care about pesky tasks like detecting the DirectX version the game was built for.

 > [!CAUTION]
 > Use caution when injecting HydraHook into any game protected by anti-cheat software.
 API hooking and DLL injection are commonly detected by anti-cheat systems and may result in permanent bans from online services.
 Use only with games you own and in environments where such use is permitted.

 > [!NOTE]
 > The authors of this project do not condone the use of HydraHook in cheating software.
 The project's motivation has been curiosity and education entirely.

+## Features

+- **Runtime injection and ejection** — No launcher required.
+Inject into any running DirectX process and eject via `FreeLibrary` when done.
+Supports mid-process injection (e.g. D3D12 games already running).
+Graceful shutdown via `ExitProcess` / `PostQuitMessage` / `FreeLibrary` hooks avoids loader-lock and unload races.

+- **Performance-focused** — Lock-free hot path for hook callbacks (atomic counters only; no mutex, no kernel transition).
+Shutdown uses loader-lock-safe `remove_nothrow` to avoid deadlocks during process exit.

+- **No external dependencies at runtime** — Everything needed is statically linked in.
+Just drop the DLL into the target process; no redistributables or runtime packages required.

 ## Supported DirectX versions